 You can use the cognitiveSEO’s Unnatural Link Detection Tool to spot this kind of opportunities.
 Just run the backlink analysis, identify the good links and try to build them or earn them by contacting the owners.

-However, your primary focus shouldn’t be on link building.
+However, no matter how many online learning platforms that speak about building links you’d attend, keep in mind that your primary focus shouldn’t be on link building.
 Stealing your competitor’s links is a great link building strategy, but earning them naturally is an even better one.
 If you start improving all the things mentioned above, links will start coming on their own.

 Outranking your competition isn’t an easy job, but it’s often something that needs to be done in the digital marketing world.
 Shifting your focus from building links to improving other things about your website (such as OnPage SEO and the conversion rate) can make the process less frustrating and a lot more effective.

 Make your website better by adding more relevant content and by analyzing and improving the overall user experience.
 Try to gain a little traction from other sources of traffic, such as Google Ads or Social Media.
 Work on your conversion rate optimization and keep your customers happy.

 Try to fill any gaps you can spot in the niche that your competition isn’t yet taking advantage of, and most of all, try to have a better site than they do, not just a better ranking one.